swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-build-and-publish-the-model-with-bentoml-and-docker-with-the-cicd-pipeline.md

 ## Summary

 Congratulations!
-You have successfully prepared the model for deployment in a production environment.
+You have successfully prepared the model for automated deployment in a production environment with the CI/CD pipeline!

+New versions of the model will be published to the artifact registry automatically as soon as they are pushed to the main branch.

 In this chapter, you have successfully:

-1. Created and containerized a BentoML model artifact
-2. Published the BentoML model artifact Docker image to the container registry
+1. Automated the containerization and publication of the BentoML model artifact to the container registry

 ## State of the MLOps process